bexxmodd/RustDocNotes/notes_chapter5-9.md

 }
 ```

-We can create instances of each of the two cariants like this:
+We can create instances of each of the two variants like this:
 ```bash
 let four = IpAddrKind::V4;
 let six = IpAddrKind::v6;